mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 He did as she told and immediately winced.

 "It's doing its work," thi reassured him.
-Out of the corner of his eye, Kip could see Lin eying the silver pendant around his neck.
+Out of the corner of his eye, Kip could see Lin eying the shiny pendant around his neck.
 After a minute, the stinging went away along with his headache and his mental haze.

 "It's... gone.
 What is that stuff?" he asked.